conda-forge/gnuradio-osmosdr-feedstock/README.md

 Summary: osmocom GNU Radio blocks

-This package provides a minimal build of the osmocom GNU Radio blocks, supporting only the SoapySDR plugin.
-Support for a variety of SDR hardware can be achieved by using the appropriate module for SoapySDR.
+While primarily being developed for the OsmoSDR hardware, this package also supports a variety of hardware receivers through direct plugins and the SoapySDR plugin.
+If a direct plugin is not available in this build, you might be able to get support by installing the appropriate module for SoapySDR.

 Current build status